 Patients learn how to recognize situations that will tempt them to use cocaine, how to avoid these situations, and how to cope with cocaine-associated problems.

-Being in an environment that supports what you want to achieve is the key to recover from any form of substance abuse.
+Being in an environment that supports what you want to achieve is the key to recovery from any form of substance abuse.

 Our doctors may combine these therapies, which are all available in our facility, with other treatments they think will be beneficial to your recovery.